fennsaji/solochain-substrate-template/docs/CUSTOM_SIGNING_IMPLEMENTATION_GUIDE.md

     pub type AuthorityId = app_ed25519::Public;
 }

-// Re-export custom as the default pub use custom::{AuthorityId, AuthorityPair, AuthoritySignature};
+// Re-export metamui as the default pub use metamui::{AuthorityId, AuthorityPair, AuthoritySignature};

 // Rest of the file remains the same...
 ```